shlemiel/vimrc/README.md

 # shlemiel-vimrc

-Its goal is to provide a simple, consistent set of enhancements suited for **general-purpose use of Vim**.\
+Its goal is to provide a simple, consistent set of enhancements suited for **general-purpose use of Vim**.<br />
 (This is a fork of the [amix-vimrc](https://github.com/amix/vimrc).)